 Savitri’s Journey with Yama

 Yama, unmoved by her pleas, explained that no mortal could escape death when their time had come.
 He took Satyavan’s soul and began his journey to the underworld.
-However, Savitri, demonstrating her unwavering devotion, followed Yama, determined not to abandon her husband even in death.
+Her unwavering resolve can be compared to figures like Sukanya – The Wife of Chyavana, whose loyalty to her aged husband Chyavana – Sage Who Helped the Ashwinis exemplifies the strength of virtuous devotion.

 Impressed by her persistence and virtue, Yama offered her two boons-anything except the life of her husband.
 Savitri first asked for her father-in-law’s kingdom to be restored to him, ensuring that Dyumatsena would regain his throne and live with dignity.
 Yama granted this boon.
 For her second boon, Savitri asked for a hundred sons.
 Yama, pleased with her selflessness and devotion, granted this boon as well.